jundalisay/sp/content/en/superphysics/principles/chapter-08c.md

 Chapter 6 explained that reality is made up of perception-relations between identities.

-These then allow long chains of cause and effects, called by the Hindus as ''karma-samskara-karma'.
+These then allow long chains of causes and effects, called by the Hindus as ''karma-samskara-karma'.

 A long series of chains gains the dynamics of a wave.
-This wave we can split into 3 states:
+This wave we can split into 3 states, matching the 3 Gunas or Influences:

-1. Karma-Action State 1
+1. Karma-Action, as State 1
-2. Samskara-Pending Pseudo-State
+2. Samskara-Pending, as Pseudo-State
-3. Karma-Reaction State 2
+3. Karma-Reaction, as State 2

 We can extend this wave to have more states.

 {{< img src="/graphics/super/wave.jpg" alt="Wave" cap="A wave is made up of many different states which reveal a hidden focus or dharma which we call a 'gravitational signature' to make it sound scientific" >}}

 We can know why State 4 is the way it is if we look at all its states from 1 to 4.
 We can then use this knowledge to predict its future states.
 We can write this as: